Which Drugs Can Control Systemic Arterial Hypertension in Dogs & Cats?

 • Normalization of hydration status and close monitoring of renal values is advised for dehydrated animals or those on chronic diuretic therapy while receiving benazepril or enalapril.

-Adrenergic Receptor BLOCKERS (Alpha & Beta)
+Adrenergic Receptor Blockers (Alpha & Beta)

 Prazosin

-Prazosin, an α-adrenergic receptor blocker, can be an effective vasodilator in both dogs and cats.24 Activation of the α1-adrenergic receptor in the peripheral vasculature results in vasoconstriction by action on the vascular smooth muscle; blockade of this receptor by prazosin results in vasodilation and reduction in systemic arterial blood pressure.<sup25 sup>
+Prazosin, an α-adrenergic receptor blocker, can be an effective vasodilator in both dogs and cats.24 Activation of the α1-adrenergic receptor in the peripheral vasculature results in vasoconstriction by action on the vascular smooth muscle; blockade of this receptor by prazosin results in vasodilation and reduction in systemic arterial blood pressure.25

 Formulation → Oral (capsule)